Why did I train to be a counsellor?

 Sexual abuse

 I offer counselling to survivors of sexual abuse at a local charity.
-Clients may have lived for many years in silence and counselling offers an opportunity to be heard and to experience a safe relationship with the counsellor.
+Clients may have lived for many years in silence and counselling offers an opportunity to be heard and to experience a safe relationship.
 Some clients want to talk about the abuse itself, others will focus on how it has affected their lives, and how they want to move on from the physical and emotional hurt they have experienced.
-I use Janina Fisher’s model of working with trauma, but draw widely from the trauma informed research to ensure the work is sensitive, paced and reparative.
+I am influenced by the work of Janina Fisher, Babette Rothschild, Carolyn Spring and Bessel Van der Kolk when working with trauma.
+I draw widely from the trauma informed research to ensure the work is sensitive, paced and reparative.
 A very popular pyschoeducation tool that I often use early in trauma work is the window of tolerance.